aarhusstadsarkiv/permanent-urls/README.md

 ## Random

-If can generate a random file name following the existing pattern by running the following command:
+Generate a random file name following the existing pattern by running the following command:

     node bin/random.js